dcaliskan777/surfs_up/README.md

 ![](resources/june_dec_prcp.png)

 According to table, the averages precipitation in June and December are 0.136 and 0.216 respectively; similarly the maximum precipitation in June and December are 4.43 and 6.42 respectively.
 There is no big difference between them.
 On 75 % of June days the precipitation is smaller than 0.12 and on 75 % of December days the precipitation is smaller than 0.15.
-From which we can drive that that the surf and ice cream shop business is sustainable year-round.
+From which we can conclude that the surf and ice cream shop business is sustainable year-round.